 For more than 100 years, ADL has been working to fight anti-Semitism, hate and bigotry within our society.
-The way we accomplish this has taken many forms: partnering with schools to teach students to be allies; helping public and private sectors to reduce bias and stereotyping; building bridges between interfaith groups; sharing our expertise in fighting extremism and hate crimes with law enforcement; collaborating with NGOs and working with policymakers from all backgrounds.
+We accomplish this in many ways: partnering with schools to teach students to be allies; helping public and private sectors to reduce bias and stereotyping; building bridges between interfaith groups; sharing our expertise in fighting extremism and hate crimes with law enforcement; collaborating with NGOs and working with policymakers from all backgrounds.

 ADL understands that democracy cannot flourish without law enforcement.
-We provide officials with a full spectrum of resources and expertise to address the challenges of 21st century policing while prioritizing our utmost commitment to civil rights.
-Our dual role as the world’s leading anti-hate organization and an organization with a deep understanding of law enforcement gives us the ability to provide a singular level of expertise and full range of training and services which law enforcement cannot find anywhere else.
+We work with law enforcement professionals to provide them with a full spectrum of resources and expertise to address the challenges of 21st century policing while prioritizing our utmost commitment to civil rights.
+Our role as the world’s leading anti-hate organization with a deep understanding of law enforcement enables us to provide a full range of training and services which law enforcement cannot find anywhere else.

-- Assisting them to protect people and communities from hate, extremism and terrorism.
+- Assist them to protect people and communities from hate, extremism and terrorism.

-- Increasing their understanding of their role as guardians of the Constitution and individual rights and liberties.
+- Increase their understanding of their role as guardians of the Constitution and individual rights and liberties.

-- Challenging them to look at the implicit biases that they bring to their work and to treat each person with dignity, respect, fairness and compassion.
+- Challenge them to look at the implicit biases that they bring to their work and to treat each person with dignity, respect, fairness and compassion.

 A History of ADL’s Work with Law Enforcement:

 - In 1981, ADL drafted the nation’s first model hate crime legislation.
 Today, forty-five states and the District of Columbia have laws based on or similar to it.

 - In 1999, ADL and the U.S. Holocaust Memorial Museum created the Law Enforcement and Society program to educate law enforcement on the lessons of the Holocaust and on how to apply those lessons to effectively safeguard democracy and protect against abuse of power.